Dunhuang on Silk Road — Exceptional Museum on Gobi Desert, With Mogao Grottoes Next to Moon Crescent Spring

-This over 2000 years old oasis had never been buried by sands and has impressed and provided for countless people.
+This over 2000 years old oasis had never been buried by sand and has impressed and provided for countless people.

-Moon Crescent Spring or Yueya Quan, Photo from Official Site of Dunhuang.
+Moon Crescent Spring or Yueya Quan, Photo from Official Site.

 Dunhuang Yardang National Geopark or Ghost City

-The 251 square kilometers' large Dunhuang Yardang National Geopark consisted of a series of Yardangs with different colors and shapes, such as castles, hills, famous buildings, fleets, soldiers, animals, humans, etc.
+The 251 square kilometers large Yardang National Geopark consisted of various Yardangs with different colors and shapes, such as castles, hills, famous buildings, fleets, soldiers, animals, humans, etc.

 It is a magnificent natural museum.

-Locals also call it the Ghost City, for the mysterious sounds spread out when the wind is blowing, and for the natural statues that look like an abandoned city, which are especially mystical and scary at night.
+Locals also call it the Ghost City for the mysterious sounds spread out when the wind is blowing and for the lifelike statues that look like an abandoned city, which are especially mystical and scary at night.

-Dunhuang Yardang National Geopark or Ghost City, Photo from Official Site of Dunhuang.
+Dunhuang Yardang National Geopark or Ghost City, Photo from Official Site.

 Dunhuang Pears that Taste Quite Sweet After Their Peels Turned Dark.